rbertolusso/intubate/README.md

 that contain the functions that are interfaced. *You will need to install them yourself*, and load the corresponding libraries before using them in your pipelines.
 This also applies to `magrittr` (you could use `intubate` without pipelines too).
-This way people oriented only to one of: traditional statistics, machine learning, finance, bio-statistics, bio-informatics, ..., will not have to install
+This way people interested only on some of: bio-statistics, bio-informatics, clinical trials, ecology and environment, econometrics, finance, machine learning, meta-analysis, phylogenetics,
-*all* the packages for which interfaces are provided if they intend to use only a subset of them.
+..., will not have to install *all* the packages for which interfaces are provided if they intend to use only a subset of them.
 They only need to install the subset of packages they intend to use.

+Also, many packages may be in conflict if loaded simultaneously, and can even lead to a segmentation fault if they are loaded simultaneously (for example, kernlab functions fail when testing the whole examples provided with `intubate`, but not when testing kernlab only examples in a clean environment.
+I ignore which is/are the other(s) package(s) conflicting with it)

 `intubate` *also* let's
 you **create your own interfaces** "on demand", **right now**, giving you